mraffonso/randpass/README.md

 ### Passwords

-Randpass is very simple and there are three types of arguments randpass accepts for password generation.
+__randpass__ is very simple and there are only three types of arguments it accepts for password generation.

 | Argument | Description | Default |
 | --- | --- | --- |